 (*) % Reference Nutrient Values - (**) Rice Kolin TM

-Hypolipidemic efficacy and safety of Lipidatin® are currently under evaluation in a preliminary, observational clinical study, in which 30 subjects presenting abnormal values of cholesterolemia (tot chol >190 mg/dL or LDL chol >150 mg/dL) not requiring a hypolipidemic pharmacologic therapy, are enrolled.
-[De Leo et al. 2017].
+Hypolipidemic efficacy and safety of Lipidatin® have been under evaluation in a preliminary, observational clinical study, in which 30 subjects presenting abnormal values of cholesterolemia (tot chol >190 mg/dL or LDL chol >150 mg/dL) not requiring a hypolipidemic pharmacologic therapy, were enrolled [De Leo et al. 2017].

 LIPIDATIN® is administered orally at the dose of 1 sachet/day for 12 weeks with evaluation of the lipidic and glucidic profile at 6 and 12 weeks after the start of treatment.

-The following blood lipid parameters will be evaluated: tot chol, HDK chol, LDL chol, triglycerides, glycaemia, insulin, weight and wrist circumference.
+The following blood lipid parameters are evaluated: tot chol, HDK chol, LDL chol, triglycerides, glycaemia, insulin, weight and wrist circumference.

 Phytosurveillance: any adverse reaction or unwanted event is recorded in the Case report form, specifying severity, duration, onset time, relationship with the treatment and the action taken.